Fire Safety and Decoration Policies

 - No metal tacks, fasteners, screws or nails.
 We recommend Scotch® Mounting Putty or Command strips, as these products will likely not remove paint or cause damage to walls.
 Do not remove the Command strips at the end of the year; these will be removed by Facilities Management staff.
 Please test the putty product on one area of your wall before using in multiple areas.
 You can be held financially responsible for any damages made to your wall.

-- Only three (3) strands of decorative lights can be strung together.
-Anything more than that is not permissible.
+- At most 3 strands of decorative lights can be strung together.

-- Additional prohibited items can be found here: http://www.virginia.edu/housing/safety.php?id=items.
+- Live and artificial decorative trees are prohibited.
+Additional prohibited items can be found here: http://www.virginia.edu/housing/safety.php?id=items.